bmaupin/micro-beyond-earth/docs/development.md

 ## Troubleshooting

+#### Game crashes after Lua error in previous game

+This seems like normal behaviour.
+If a Lua error occurs in a game, the game may continue to work fine.
+But the next game that's played or loaded may crash.

 #### Runtime Error: bad argument #2 to 'lCanAdoptPolicy' (integer expected, got no value)

 Errors like these can be caused when calling object functions with `.` (which is supposed to be only used for static functions) instead of `:`, e.g.